Pixhunter/JavaScript_Server/README.md

-Fibonacci and factorial are implemented in the script.txt file that shows the correct working, you also can play with it.
+Fibonacci and factorial are implemented in the script.txt file that shows the correct working, you also can play with it.<br>
 Implemented an example of the operation of loops on the output of Fibonacci and factorial numbers through while and if / else loops, and both a single if without {} and with else c / without {} work (using comments, the text in the script is separated, \n is not implemented) .